- COIL Network

 Email: firstname.lastname@example.org | Phone: +1 212-317-3587

-Sarah Guth is the Program Coordinator, SUNY Center for Collaborative Online International Learning (COIL).
-Before coming to COIL, Sarah was a teacher of English as a Foreign Language at the University of Padova, Italy where she began implementing the use of technology for language learning.
+Sarah Guth is currently a part-time Program Coordinator for International Collaborations.
+Her primary position is a teacher of English as a Foreign Language at the University of Padova, Italy where she began implementing the use of technology for language learning.
 For over a decade she has carried out globally networked learning projects partnering her students in Italy with students from the U.S., the Middle East, Europe and Africa.
 Her research interests lie in the areas of computer-mediated communication and the use of technology in language learning; intercultural communication; globally networked learning; and the normalization of collaborative online international learning in higher education.
 She has published and presented internationally on the topic of technology and foreign language learning with a specific focus on bringing cohorts of students from diverse lingua-cultural backgrounds together to enhance their learning.
-She returned to the U.S. in 2013 to bring this expertise to COIL and focus on the support and development of globally networked courses.
+She returned to the U.S. in 2013 for an 18-month sabatical to bring this expertise to the COIL Center and focus on the support and development of COIL courses.

 Program Coordinator for International Collaborations - Vacant